bonochof/LLMAgents/README.md

 ```

 ## 📄 License
-This code is provided for research purposes.
+This code is provided for research purposes under the MIT License.
+Please cite our paper if you use this code.

 The use of Llama 2 model is subject to Meta's license agreement.
 Please ensure compliance with all relevant licenses before use.

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests.